OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 ADVERSE REACTIONS

 In clinical trials, the most common adverse reaction was eye pain following instillation which was reported in approximately 16% of patients.
-Other adverse reactions occurring in 1% to 10% of OXERVATE patients and more frequently than in the vehicle-treated patients included corneal deposits, foreign body sensation, ocular hyperemia, ocular inflammation and tearing.
+Eye pain may arise as corneal healing occurs.
+Other adverse reactions occurring in 1% to 10% of OXERVATE patients included corneal deposits, foreign body sensation, ocular hyperemia, ocular inflammation, photophobia, tearing, and headache.

 USE IN SPECIFIC POPULATIONS